NYC Says Goodbye the MetroCard

-The Bowery, New York City’s oldest thoroughfare, is unsurprisingly home to the city’s oldest surviving brick row house, which dates back to the American Revolution.
-Identifiable by its unassuming facade that’s covered in crumbling red paint, the multi-story building (formally known as the Edward Mooney House), was built between 1785 and 1789, and presently sits at the corner of Pell Street at 18 Bowery.
+The Bowery, New York City’s oldest thoroughfare, is unsurprisingly home to the city’s oldest surviving brick row house, which dates back to just after the American Revolution.
+The multi-story building (formally known as the Edward Mooney House), was built between 1785 and 1789 at 18 Bowery on the corner of Pell Street.
 Over the years, it’s been repurposed several times, but it harbors a notorious history that involves a diverse mix of tenants.

 “Windows on the Bowery,” a historic signage project developed in a collaboration between The Cooper Union and the Bowery Alliance of Neighbors, highlights the brick house as one of 63 notable places on Bowery.
 Constructed shortly after the British evacuated New York, the structure was built in both the pre-Revolutionary Georgian and Federal styles, and sits on land formerly owned by British Loyalist, James Delancey.
 It was finished the same year George Washington was inaugurated as the first President of the United States and New York City became the first Capital of the nation.

-Following the Revolution, Delancy’s property was confiscated and later purchased by a wealthy racehorse breeder and wholesale butcher named Edward Mooney, who erected the townhouse and lived there until his death in 1800.
+Following the Revolution, Delancy’s property was confiscated and later purchased by a wealthy racehorse breeder and wholesale butcher named Edward Mooney.
+Mooney erected the townhouse at this site and lived there until his death in 1800.
 At the time, slaughterhouses and tanneries proliferated the neighborhood, providing the ideal context for Mooney to make a name for himself.

 Next, check out 5 Alleys and Small Streets in Chinatown Tell the Neighborhood’s Vibrant History and Inside the The Doyers Street Tunnel in Chinatown.